xiangxinyue/Scrapy_Webcrawler/README.md

 # Deal with the pipelines.py and set settings.py
 ..
 # How to save our data?
-I only use the csv and it can open with Excel
+I only use the csv and it can open with Excel.

 # Some problems may meet
 1. You may need to buy a ip basement because while you are running your webspider, a 504 error may come out.